What is Somatic Processing:

 so.mat.ic; of the body

 proc.ess; a systematic series of events directed towards an end

-Somatic Processing is a body centered technique used for the release of trauma-bound energy (stress, overwhelm, or hypervigilance) within the nervous system during a fight/flight/freeze response.
+Somatic Processing is a body centered technique used for the release of trauma-bound energy (trauma is loosely defined as stress, overwhelm, or hypervigilance) within the nervous system during a fight/flight/freeze response.
 By completing the fight, flight or freeze response the nervous system regains its capacity to self-regulate resulting in reduction or disappearance of symptoms.

 What is Trauma?

 Trauma is loosely defined as a response to ANY EVENT that triggers a sense of overwhelm, stress or hypervigilance in the nervous system; too much, too fast.
 Overwhelm elicits a fight, flight or freeze response.
 Examples include: